cdio/caio/doc/usage.md

 Some platforms (such as the Commodore 64) share the internal keyboard matrix with joystick ports, this means that a virtual joystick sharing keys with the emulated keyboard can negatively interfere with it.
-Please refer to the specific platform configuration section to learn more about the virutal joystick and possible issues with the keyboard.
+Refer to the specific platform configuration section to learn more about the virutal joystick and possible issues with the keyboard.